opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

 </div>

-## Audio Interfaces For Mobile Devices
+## Audio Interfaces for Mobile Devices

-SyncStage seamlessly integrates with audio interfaces designed for mobile devices, such as the iRig HD 2 featuring Lightning or USB-C connectors.
-These interfaces are user-friendly and offer a distinct advantage: they can draw power directly from the smartphone itself.
-This simplifies the setup process and ensures convenient operation.
+SyncStage seamlessly integrates with audio interfaces designed for mobile devices, such as the iRig HD 2 with Lightning or USB-C connectors.
+These interfaces are user-friendly and have the advantage of drawing power directly from the smartphone or tablet, simplifying the setup process.

 <figure markdown="span">
   ![Image title](../../assets/guides/irig-hd-2.webp){ width="300" loading=lazy}